sgwicks/gatherers/README.md

 To add a tent to the grid, click on the empty space of any square (i.e. not on an apple).
 You'll see a tent pop up, and you'll lose 1 apple from your stockpile.

 To collect more apples, click on an apple that is on the same space as one of your tents.

-You **can** create a tent on an apple space, by clicking on the empty space of the square, not the apple.

 A new apple will appear on the map every second, and disapper after 5 seconds.